fabriziogaliano/jenkins/README.md

 # Jenkins docker image with docker-python-node-npm preinstalled for Pipeline

-Images Ready-To-Go to use Jenkins Pipeline Plugin ;) --- you can find the jenkinsfile inside this repo
+Images Ready-To-Go --- you can find the jenkinsfile inside this repo

-### update 20201029
+### update 20201224
- - jenkins: v2.249.2-lts
+ - jenkins: v2.263.1-lts
+ - nvm v0.37.2
- - node: 14-lts ver.
+ - node: 14.15.3-lts
  - composer: 1.27.4
+ - removed the plugIn installation by default [anyway, you can remove the comments in the Dockerfile and redo the Docker build if you want]

 Ovverride the docker-compose config with your own information:
 ```